 - What is the cost of the program?

-Through a partnership with Springfield Public Schools, Gateway to College pays for college tuition and books.
-Gateway students are expected to pay a one-time $50 program fee associated with their course work and college participation.
-A waiver is available if financially eligible.
+Through a partnership with Springfield and Agawam Public Schools, Gateway to College pays for college tuition and books.
+Students will be responsible for their school supplies.

 - Transcript reviews and academic advising.

 - Assistance with completing enrollment and registration.
 Courses are selected with the guidance of the Academic Counselor based upon each student's high school completion plan and educational goals.

 - Referrals to resources, such as tutoring, counseling, student activities, health services, and more.

 - Personal counseling and guidance including assistance with problem solving, time management, and stress management.